alteryx/ayx-developer-sdk/docs/howto/how-to-make-tensorflow-plugin-with-ui/tensorflow-plugin-with-ui.md

 ```

 ### Module:  `./src/components/*`

-We can now add the following to our `components` directory.
+We can now add the following to the `components` directory.
-**Note**: We are again, but for the _frontend_ SDK, creating **reusable** components we could import or place into other tools we or others develop (_depending on a publisher's license and availability_) using your components and vice-versa!
+**Note**: We are again, but this time for the _frontend_ SDK, creating **reusable** components we can import or place into other tools we or others develop (_depending on a publisher's license and availability_) using these components and vice-versa!
-In other words, when we create our first file below, `config-inputs.tsx`, we are creating a component to sprinkle about different places and avoid copying, pasting, and in turn, propagating stale code causing all sorts of sneaky bugs in the near (or even scarier... **FAR** future!!) future.
+In other words, when we create our first file below, `config-inputs.tsx`, we are creating a component to sprinkle about different places and avoid the need to copy, paste, and in turn, propagate stale code that causes all sorts of sneaky bugs in the near (or even scarier, far) future.

-#### Component(s): `config-inputs.tsx`
+#### Components: `config-inputs.tsx`

 ```jsx
 import React, { useContext } from 'react';